 For example, if you have a picture of a building and want to find where it is located, PimEyes won’t be the right tool for you.

-Fortunately, alternatives exist, both for individuals and businesses.
-Today, I will be showing you the 12 best PimEyes alternatives.
+Fortunately, free PimEyes alternatives exist, both for individuals and businesses.
+Today, I will be showing you the 12 best free PimEyes alternatives.

-Yandex, a Russian-based search engine, uses a combination of image recognition and facial recognition to bring you accurate results, whether you’re uploading a picture of an object, building, or person.
+This is a Russian-based search engine.
+It uses image recognition and facial recognition technologies.
+These features provide accurate results.
+You can upload a picture of an object, building, or person.

 Yandex is the best free alternative to PimEyes.
 It requires no registration, and you will never have to pay for it, making it the most accessible facial recognition software on the web.